By Guest Dog Blogger, Penny

 Actually, we don’t have complicated emotions such as guilt.
 What we’re really reacting to is your negative body language.
-For example, you come home and find that your dog has torn apart a corner of the couch and your dog is hanging his head.
+For example, you come home and find that your dog has torn apart a corner of the couch, and your dog is hanging his head.

-There are many explanations why a dog might cower and even the friendliest dog could cower if a stranger tries to pat them.
-This could be due to the dog doesn’t like having his collar grabbed, had a frightening experience as a puppy, wasn’t adequately socialized or he could just have a shy personality.
+There are many explanations why a dog might cower, and even the friendliest dog could cower if a stranger tries to pat them.
+This could be because the dog doesn’t like having his collar grabbed, had a frightening experience as a puppy, wasn’t adequately socialized, or could have a shy personality.
 Many people go up to a dog to pat them and lean over their heads.
-It’s scary to have stranger towering over us!
+It’s scary to have strangers towering over us!
 The best way is to kneel, turn sideways and let the dog approach you.
-Be sure to hold your hand, palm down, and let the dog sniff your hand first, and then attempt to pat the dog without making any sudden moves.
+Be sure to hold your hand, palm down, let the dog sniff your hand first, and then attempt to pat the dog without making any sudden moves.

 This is a bad thing to do because the dog won’t understand the connection between the accident and the punishment; what he will learn is that he shouldn’t trust you.
 Even though your dog is house trained, there are times when accidents could happen: if he’s ill or you arrive home late from work.
 Don’t make a big deal about it; just silently clean up the mess.
-However, if accidents continue to happen you may need to house train your dog better, revise your schedule a bit or possibly take your dog to the vet as it could be a sign of a health problem.
+However, if accidents continue to happen, you may need to house train your dog better, revise your schedule a bit or possibly take your dog to the vet as it could be a sign of a health problem.

-We don’t think in terms of “getting even” or “punishment”.
-All we know is that chewing helps us when we are bored, it gets rid of excess energy, feels great on our teeth and in some instances, we could chew as a signal of separation anxiety.
+We don’t think in terms of “getting even” or “punishment.”
+All we know is that chewing helps us when we are bored, it gets rid of excess energy, feels great on our teeth, and in some instances, we could chew as a signal of separation anxiety.
 If you don’t want us chewing on your things, then get us some chew toys like nylabones—we love those!

-Not every human is an extrovert and we’re the same way.
-How social we are could be due to not enough socialization as a puppy, breeding or just simply what we like.
-Some dogs just don’t care for being around other dogs.
+Not every human is an extrovert, and we’re the same way.
+How social we are could be due to not enough socialization as a puppy, breeding, or simply what we like.
+Some dogs don’t care about being around other dogs.

 A dog is never too old to learn a basic command or trick; in fact, they flourish when they are trained.
-Also, elderly dogs that aren’t house broken can be house trained with a lot of success.
-It just takes commitment, patience, consistency and…those yummy dog treats!
+Also, elderly dogs that aren’t housebroken can be house trained with a lot of success.
+It just takes commitment, patience, consistency, and…those yummy dog treats!
 As long as you keep your dog inspired and his physical and mental state are well enough that he can do the basic tricks or commands, then your dog shouldn’t have a problem learning—no matter what his age is.